Preparing to buy a house? Call us for a complimentary mortgage consultation.

 Securing a mortgage rate you feel good about is a significant step in the homebuying process.
 Your mortgage rate plays a vital role in determining monthly payments and overall affordability when you purchase a home.
 Mortgage rates in North Carolina, as in the U.S. generally, are influenced by economic factors and consumer characteristics.
 If you’re looking to buy, this guide to mortgage rates in North Carolina, including historical trends, influencing factors, and available mortgage types, is a must-read.

 Mortgage interest rates are calculated using a complex combination of factors that can be broadly categorized into two buckets: the state of the economy and the state of the borrower’s finances.
-The Federal Reserve (“the Fed”) plays a pivotal role in setting short-term interest rates that banks use as a benchmark.
+The Federal Reserve (“the Fed”) plays a pivotal role in determining mortgage rates by setting short-term interest rates.
 While home loan rates are not directly tied to Fed rates, when the Fed lowers rates, mortgage rates usually decrease.
 The opposite is also true.

 Lenders also consider various borrower characteristics when determining mortgage interest rates.
 These include credit scores, down payment amount, debt-to-income (DTI) ratio, loan amount, loan term, and property type.